The mergers and acquisitions sector could quite easily be described as an industry of failures.

 It is this empowerment of the individual brand rather than drastic rebranding after acquisition that CEO Jean-Paul Agon pinpoints as central to L’Oréal’s success: “We offer [acquired brands] the total respect of the identity, culture, spirit, and soul of the brand.”

-In an interview with Fortune magazine, Agon built on this importance of the brand, citing Kiehl’s as a prime example of L’Oréal’s merger rebranding strategy.
+In an interview with Fortune magazine, Agon built on the importance of the brand, citing Kiehl’s as a prime example of L’Oréal’s merger rebranding strategy.
 Acquired in 2000, Kiehl’s consisted primarily of a flagship NYC store and had an annual turnover of $20 million.
 Eighteen years later, Kiehl’s is now a global entity valued at $1 billion.

 Speaking of its billion-dollar transformation, Agon is quick to emphasize that L’Oréal’s corporate branding strategy was heavily focused on developing Kiehl’s original brand values: “When you go to a Kiehl’s store today anywhere in the world – in Korea, China, France, Argentina – it is exactly the replica of the spirit, of the soul, of the identity, of the Kiehl’s store we bought years ago.
 We have been more than loyal and cultivated the spirit of the brand.”